puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/glossary.md

 Node statements can be derived from other node statements with the `inherits` keyword.
 This works identically to the way class inheritance works.

 {% aside Note:%}
 Node inheritance **should almost always be avoided.** Many new users attempt to use node inheritance to look up variables that have a common default value and a rare specific value on certain nodes; it is not suited to this task, and often yields the opposite of the expected result.
-If you have a lot of conditional per-node data, we recommend using the Heira tool or assigning variables with an ENC instead.
+If you have a lot of conditional per-node data, we recommend using the Hiera tool or assigning variables with an ENC instead.
 {% endaside %}

 ## master